jkeefe/weatherbot/README.md

 A Twitter bot that replies with a forecast.

+See it in action by Tweeting at [@HiWeatherbot](http://twitter.com/HiWeatherbot) with a location, and look for a reply like this:

 ![HiWeatherbot Tweet](images/tweet.png)

-See it in action by Tweeting at [@HiWeatherbot](http://twitter.com/HiWeatherbot) with a location.

-This is an experiment in building a mildly useful Twitter bot and juggling a bunch of APIs -- including the fabulous [darksky.net API](https://darksky.net/dev/).
+Weatherbot is an experiment in building a mildly useful Twitter bot and juggling a bunch of APIs -- including the fabulous [darksky.net API](https://darksky.net/dev/).

-And as an experiment, it's been known to fail.
-At one point, it even went into a crazy loop tweeting at itself (until Twitter wisely put an end to that).
-If it's not running, feel free to prod me into waking it up by dropping me a note at john (at) johnkeefe (dot) net.
+As an experiment, it's been known to fail.
+At one point it even went into a crazy loop tweeting at itself (until Twitter wisely put an end to _that_).
+If it's not running, feel free to let me know by dropping me a note at john (at) johnkeefe (dot) net.

 ##Node